Ewan-D/beginnersBase11ty/README.md

 # A starting point for someone who is new to ssg's & 11ty.
 _this project is a work in progress_

+If you have any experiance I would recommend that you go to 11ty's base starter instead.
+If on the other hand you can identify with what is written below let me know :)

 ## why?!

-I wrote the following into the package.json, happily I think that it sums up the "why" in this case fairly well. (consider it the tl;dr).
+The following is in the package.json, happily I think that it sums up the "why" in this case fairly well. (consider it the tl;dr).

 "A spring board for projects, which aims to be good for a beginner who enjoys